Keep your website running smoothly

 After your website is built and online, the whole world has access to it.
 This is why WordPress works hard to release new updates for their system.
 Your WordPress website needs regular maintenance to stay ahead of hackers, and spam bots.
 What most people don’t know is that it’s not just WordPress releasing updates; themes and plugins also update regularly.
 Keeping your WordPress website up-to-date is very important.
 In 2012 a large group of computers were automated to hack WordPress websites in a brute force attack.
 WordPress releases regular updates with security fixes and patches to help prevent potential exploits of the vulnerabilities of your website.

-As of this writing (August 2013), WordPress drives 68.9 Million websites.
+As of this year, WordPress powers 34% of all websites drives 75 Million self hosted websites.
 Its popularity is the reason WordPress is increasingly targeted by hackers.
 Many website hackers’ only goal is to break into your website and deface it or use the website to deliver spam across the internet.
 WordPress monitors these website exploits and releases version updates to fix them.
 We offer a monthly maintenance plan to keep your website up to date.
 Not only that, but we run daily backups of your website with version history.
 As you make changes, rest comfortably knowing we have a working version of your website ready should you want to revert back.
 In the event of a website crash, we can have your website back online in hours.

 Download our free guide